Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/ApplyUniqueValuesWithAlternateSymbols/README.md

 # Apply unique values with alternate symbols

-This sample demonstrates how to create a unique value with alternate symbols.
+Apply a unique value with alternate symbols at different scales.

 ![](screenshot.png)